 Making Up a Lab: Only "Excused Absences", as defined in the policy, can be made up.
-The proper procedure is to notify me (by e-mail, phone, or in person) as soon as possible; any documentation (such as doctor's notes) have to be submitted directly to the Dean of Student Affairs (Dr. Stephen W. Hensley; MSC 2W38) who will then notify me.
+The proper procedure is to notify me (by e-mail, phone, or in person) as soon as possible; any medical documentation have to be submitted directly to the Dean of Student Affairs (MSC 2W38) who will then notify me.
 Note that one lab grade will be dropped in computing your score.
 If you miss a laboratory it will become your drop grade.
 If you miss more than one lab you will be give a zero on that lab if your absence was not excused.
-If you have excused absences for more than one lab and do not make them up during the week of the lab, you will be given an incomplete in the course so you can makeup the missed labs in a later semester.
+If you have excused absences for more than one lab and do not make them up, you will be given an incomplete in the course so you can make up the missed labs in a later semester.